jaylogue/pdp1105-console-adapter-v2/docs/pdp1105-console-adapter-user-manual.md

 ### Unmounting a Paper Tape Image

-The currently mounted paper tape image can be unmounted using the **Unmount paper tape** option from the Main Menu (key sequence *CTRL+^ u*).
+The currently mounted paper tape image can be unmounted using the **Unmount paper tape** option from the Main Menu (key sequence: `CTRL+^ u`).

 If there is no paper tape mounted, choosing this option has no effect.

 ### Viewing Status of the Paper Tape Reader

-To view the status of the paper tape reader choose the **Adapter status** option from the Main Menu (key sequence *CTRL+^ s*).
+To view the status of the paper tape reader choose the **Adapter status** option from the Main Menu (key sequence: `CTRL+^ s`).
 The status shows the name of the paper tape image that is currently mounted (if any) and the current position of the tape in the virtual paper tape reader.

 ## M9312/M9301 Console Loader